makboard/Scenarios/README.md

 Administrative boundaries were loaded from [GADM project](https://gadm.org/download_country.html).\
-Districts division withing Russian Federation performed by hand and stored in `.json` files.
+Districts division withing Russian Federation performed by hand and stored in `.json` files in `data\districts` folder.

 The project directory structure should be organized as follows (tree depth is limited by 2):
 ``` bash